WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     </div>
     ```

-    In the client, the derived state is defined using getters:
+    In JavaScript, the derived state is defined using getters:

     ```js
     const { state } = store( 'myCounterPlugin', {